zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public delegate void RequestTokenHandler ();
 ```

-When a token is specified by calling the `joinChannel` method, if the SDK loses connection with the Agora server due to network issues, the token may expire after a certain period of time and a new token may be required to reconnect to the server.
+When a Token is specified by calling `joinChannel`, if the SDK lost connection with the Agora server due to network issues, the Token may expire after a certain period of time and a new Token may be required to reconnect to the server.

-This callback notifies the application the need to generate a new token, and calls the `renewToken` method to renew the token.
+This callback notifies the application the need to generate a new Token, and calls `renewToken`to renew the Token.

-This function was previously provided when the callback reported `onError`: ERR_TOKEN_EXPIRED (109) and ERR_INVALID_TOKEN (110).
-Starting from v1.7.3, the old method still works, but Agora recommends using this callback instead.
+This function was previously provided when the callback reported `onError`: ERR_TOKEN_EXPIRED (109), ERR_INVALID_TOKEN (110).
+Starting from v1.7.3, the old method still works, but it is recommended to use this callback.

 #### First Remote Video Frame Received and Decoded Callback (OnFirstRemoteVideoDecodedHandler)